JordanWu1997/Knowledge_Base/README.md

-# Knowledge_Base
+# My Knowledge_Base

 Place that stores my knowledge and shares it to everyone else.

 - This repository is actually a backup for my [vimwiki](https://github.com/vimwiki/vimwiki) files.
   - For the note directory structures, you can check [./index.md](./index.md) (generated and read by vimwiki)
   - My personal favored usage is [neovim](https://github.com/neovim/neovim) + [my_vim_customization](https://github.com/JordanWu1997/Vim_Tmux_Config) + [vimwiki](https://github.com/vimwiki/vimwiki) (vim dominates!)
 - Note that this repository contains lots of __unfinished note draft__ (but still updating)